dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ```

-🚀 Now import it into *VideoList* and let's use it.
+🚀 Now import it `import VideoListItem from './video_list_item';` into *VideoList* and let's use it.
 Remember you'll need to set the key property on it as well as passing the video in to props, like so:

 ```javascript
 const videoItems = props.videos.map((video) => {